m0ham3dx/mx-Quantum-Computing-Primer/README.md

 [![](./infogfx/hig1g.png)](https://www.britannica.com/science/Higgs-boson#ref44596) *Fig 11.20:  Higgs Particle Generating Event in LHC* | [![](./infogfx/hig2d.png)](https://www.britannica.com/science/Higgs-boson#ref44596) *Fig 11.21: Higgs Particle generation diagram*

 1. It is the [fundamental particle](https://www.energy.gov/science/doe-explainsthe-higgs-boson) associated with the *higgs field*.
 Which gives mass to other particles.
-This field is also thought to [play a role in the big-bang](https://www.smithsonianmag.com/science-nature/how-the-higgs-boson-was-found-4723520/)
+This field is also thought to [play a role in the big-bang](https://www.smithsonianmag.com/science-nature/how-the-higgs-boson-was-found-4723520/).
+The [higgs mechanism](https://www.fe.infn.it/~bettoni/particelle/Strong/HiggsMechanism.pdf) is how particles acquire mass.
+   1. This mechanism starts with the premise that the universe is filled with a **spin-zero field**

 2. It is  highly unstable particle that quicjly morphs into other particles, and is only [occassionally produced](https://www.quantamagazine.org/the-physics-still-hiding-in-the-higgs-boson-20190304/) in a particle collider.